 Sexual Assault.
 Sexual assault is defined as the unwanted touching of the intimate body parts of another (e.g., breasts, buttocks, groin, genitals, or the clothing covering any such body part).
-These acts will be considered unwanted and without consent if the victim was unable to give consent due to a condition of which the offending student was or should have been aware (e.g., the victim is intoxicated due to the excessive use of alcohol or other drugs, coerced, or threatened verbally, including being threatened with future physical harm).
+These acts will be considered unwanted and without consent if the victim was unable to give consent due to a condition of which the offending student was or should have been aware.
+This definition also included nonconsensual sexual contact.